8888/leesp/README.md

 # Leesp
-A Lisp-like implementation written in C.
+A Lisp-like implementation written in C with some high-level portions bootstrapped in Leesp.

 # To Compile
 On Linux and Mac